BartoszJatczyszyn/JournAI/README.md

   - POST /api/admin/models/retrain — delete cached models so they retrain on demand

 Tip: The frontend dev server proxies to http://localhost:5002, so relative calls like `/api/stats` just work.

+## Local LLM — currently not recommended

+This project previously supported running a local LLM server (llama.cpp with a GGUF Mistral model) for natural-language reports.
+That content has been moved here and is currently marked as "not recommended":

+- The LLM server would run at `http://localhost:8080/v1` when enabled.
+- Model path (inside the container): `/models/mistral-7b-openorca.Q4_K_M.gguf` (repository `AI/models`).
+- Env vars used by the backend when LLM is enabled: `LLM_BASE_URL`, `LLM_MODEL`, `LLM_HTTP_TIMEOUT`, and scheduler-related flags (e.g., `ENABLE_LLM_REPORT_SCHEDULER`, `LLM_REPORT_DAYS`, `LLM_REPORT_LANGUAGE`, `LLM_SCHEDULE_HOUR`, `LLM_SCHEDULE_MINUTE`).

+Notes:
+- Running a local LLM requires a suitable model in `AI/models` and significant local resources.
+For most users we do not recommend enabling this feature now.
+- If you still want to try it, the old quick-start instructions were: download the GGUF model to `AI/models`, start the stack with `./start_all.sh --llm`, and test the endpoints `GET /api/llm/health` and `POST /api/llm/chat` against `http://localhost:8080/v1`.

 ## Utilities
 - Daily journal filler CLI: `AI/Diary-AI-BE/scripts/cli/fill_daily_journal.py`